nitishkumar-13/front-end-RSP/readme.md

 * update
 * Delete

-* App using the react page for frontend recipe sharing platform
-* Its using the vite+React using the pages..!
+* App using the react page for frontend recipe sharing platform its using the vite+React using the pages..!

 This all about the frontend RECIPE SHARING PLATFORM